justin13888/Pixles/pixles-api/auth/README.md

 # Pixles Auth

+> Warning: Auth is being redesigned.
+Federation is still a WIP.

 This package provides both the key authentication API and shared utilities for other Pixles APIs.

 ## Some Features